yuanjie-ai/DNN/8_NLP/9_Corpus/NewWordsFind.md

     def __ngrams(self):
         ngrams = defaultdict(int)
-        for s in tqdm(self.corpus, desc='Ngrams Processing'):
-            l = len(s)
+        for s in tqdm(self.corpus, desc='        Ngrams Processing'): l = len(s)
             for i in range(l):
                 for j in range(1, self.n + 1):